 Delaying by an hour, day, week, or month displays the prompt to migrate again after that time elapses.
 If you choose to delay the migration indefinitely, you can clickto migrate all the new connections from MySQL for Excel to MySQL Workbench manually, as long as MySQL Workbench is installed.

-The following options apply to all SQL queries.
+The following figure shows the options that apply to all SQL queries.

 Use optimistic updates on all Edit Data sessions.
 This option helps prevent unintentional data overwrite, in that it checks for external edits before committing your changes.
 For example, between the time you loaded the data into Excel, made changes in Excel, and committed, a different user could have edited the same cells elsewhere in MySQL using MySQL Workbench or some other means.
 The optimistic updates feature checks for these changes, and notifies you accordingly.

-Optimistic updates can also be configured at runtime for all edit sessions, or for a specific edit session by right-clicking the Edit Session floating dialog and choosing the desired option, as demonstrated below:
+Optimistic updates can also be configured at runtime for all edit sessions, or for a specific edit session by right-clicking the Edit Session floating dialog and choosing the desired option, as shown in the figure that follows.

 This option is selected by default.